imaginewarmgun/kopia/README.md

 - This configuration is intended for WSL2.
 - This configuration sets the container's non-root user to match the user on the host.
 - [Docker Desktop does not support bind propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation), so this setting does not mount path for browsing mounted snapshot.
-- The blank directories `cache`, `config`, `logs` are not included in `.gitignore` because they are owned by root if created by Docker Compose.
-This results in a situation where non-root user in container cannot write to the bind mounts.
 - You can adjust bind mount and `.env` file if:
   - you are not using local or network-attached repository.
   - you need to add or remove backup locations.